Welcome!

 In computational method development, our primary objective is to create tools that facilitate the informative fusion of data from various sources, such as different modalities, technologies or diseases.
 We conceive, prototype and develop algorithms to this end, but also emphasize thorough benchmarking, usability, reproducibility and maintenance.

-March 2nd 2025 Welcome Roberta, who is joining us for her MD thesis research!
+November 17th 2025 Welcome Mona, who is joining us for a lab rotation!

-February 1st 2025 Welcome Ishminder, who is joining us for his master’s thesis in Molecular Medicine!
+August 1st 2025 Welcome Iman, who is joining us for a lab rotation!

 For older items, see the Lab Chronicle.